 Asana, one of the many names in workplace collaboration, have developed a set of shared values that are unmistakably theirs.
 From ‘create and play together’ to encourage interaction and collaboration, to ‘be real with yourself and others’ to promote honesty and integrity in the workplace, they’ve recognised that simple but bold commitments can have lasting impact on their culture.

 “There’s no right or wrong, just some choices that are better than others.”

 Much has been made of brands promoting a “yes, and…” culture – the idea being that there’s no such thing as a bad idea, it just needs to be built on to make it matter.
 But you want people to be making contributions to your culture that are at least in the right ballpark, otherwise it’s a waste of everybody’s time.
 The trick is to not overburden, to not bog people down with detail that will be forgotten or isn’t usable.
 Aim to encourage people to make better choices by letting them fill in some gaps themselves – leave some room for improvisation – to let the magic happen.

 So, less of the orchestra nonsense – you know it’ll never work.
 Instead, work with, not against, the impromptu nature of your team.
 It’s time to face the music.

-This is one of the questions in our new Wild Cards series.
 The Clearing have been working with The School of Life to develop 100 questions designed to help you see your brand from new perspectives.
-We think great conversations begin with a great question, and we’re sharing a new Wild Card question every week.
+We think great conversations begin with a great question.
+Each week, we’ll share another question and our response to it.
 Email us with your own answers on firstname.lastname@example.org – we’d love to know what you think.